seancorfield/honeysql/doc/options.md

 ## `:quoted`

-If `:quoted true`, or `:dialect` is provided (and `:quoted` is not specified as `false`), identifiers that represent tables and columns will be quoted (stropped) according to the selected dialect.
+If `:quoted true`, or `:dialect` is provided (and `:quoted` is not specified as `false`), SQL entity names that represent tables and columns will be quoted (stropped) according to the selected dialect.

-If `:quoted false`, identifiers that represent tables and columns will not be quoted.
-If those identifiers are reserved words in SQL, the generated SQL will be invalid.
+If `:quoted false`, SQL entity names that represent tables and columns will not be quoted.
+If those SQL entity names are reserved words in SQL, the generated SQL will be invalid.

 The quoting (stropping) is dialect-dependent: